George Cross (actor)

 George W. Cross (c.
 1873 - 12 August 1949) was an Australian actor and casting director.
 For many years he was a leading actor, producer and director on stage, including a stint in San Francisco.

 He first came to Australia around the turn of the 20th century and at one time managed stage actress Nellie Bramley.
+In 1910 he played Prince Olaf in The Prince and the Beggar Maid in a tour of Australia.
 In the 1930s, he was in charge of casting at Cinesound Productions where his discoveries included Jocelyn Howarth and Shirley Ann Richards.

+In 1943 he was theatre manager at the Strand in Hobart.